 - Once you're set up, you should be in the folder where you upload your notes.
 Please bookmark this URL and flag the Microsoft Online email.

 To upload notes, please follow the following steps.

 - Find your bookmarked Sharepoint URL and open it

 - This will take you to your class' folder

-- If you can't find your bookmark, here's a link to the ODS Notetaking Sharepoint site.
+- If you can't find your bookmark, go to your flagged Microsoft Online email with the link.

 - Click “Upload”